The Science

 This video was produced as part of the study, which was published in the BMJ.

-Randomised controlled trial of the Alexander technique for idiopathic Parkinson’s disease.
+Alexander technique for idiopathic Parkinson’s disease.
+Randomised controlled trial.

 Abstract: